-The Libraries have resumed limited ordering.
-Orders supporting Course Reserves are our first priority, followed by urgent faculty requests such as those to support a time-sensitive grant application or to meet a publication deadline.
-These are followed by orders for electronic resources.
-Approval plans are remaining as e-preferred and orders for physical resources (monographs, CDs, DVDs, etc.) are being held until the backlog has been processed.
+The Libraries have resumed approval plan shipments and are gradually expanding ordering to include physical resources (monographs, CDs, DVDs, etc.).
+Orders supporting Course Reserves remain our first priority, followed by urgent faculty requests such as those to support a time-sensitive grant application or to meet a publication deadline.
+These are followed by orders for electronic resources and other formats.
 All faculty requests for course support should be placed via the Course Reserves request form.

 For questions regarding ordering, please contact your subject specialist or Maggie Saponaro, Director of Collection Development Strategies (firstname.lastname@example.org).
 For questions regarding donations of gift materials, please contact Dan Mack, Associate Dean for Collections (email@example.com).

 Information on General Collections

 The collections of the University Libraries are a valuable state asset that support research, teaching and learning at the University of Maryland.

 Collections vary in format and include materials owned by the University Libraries as well as those licensed for the academic community.

 - E-books: 3.93 million

 Over 77 percent of our collections are purchased in electronic form.
 The national average for research libraries is 62 percent.